tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

       - Which routes generate the most and least revenue?
       - Which routes have the highest average ticket price?
       - Which routes have the highest number of first-class ticket sales?
-5.
-Objective: Explore Relationship between Ticket Type, Revenue and Average Ticket Price.
-Do Railcards account for more revenue?
+4. Customer Segment Analysis: Explore Relationship between Ticket Type, Revenue and Average Ticket Price.
-Which ticket type contributes the most to total revenue?
-What is the average ticket price for each ticket type?
-How does revenue from railcard tickets compare to non-railcard tickets?
-Does the average ticket price vary significantly by ticket type?

-8. Ticket Price and Journey Characteristics:
-Objective: Explore the relationship between journey length, speed, and ticket pricing.
    Questions:
-·         Do faster routes tend to have higher ticket prices?
-·         Are there routes with unusually high or low prices compared to the average?

-9. Refunds and Delays Analysis:
-Objective: Investigate the impact of delays on refund requests and trends.
+      - Do Railcards account for more revenue?
+      - Which ticket type contributes the most to total revenue?
+      - What is the average ticket price for each ticket type?
+      - How does revenue from railcard tickets compare to non-railcard tickets?
+      - Does the average ticket price vary significantly by ticket type?

+5. Ticket Price and Journey Characteristic Analysis: Exploring the relationship between journey length, speed, and ticket pricing.

    Questions:
+      - Do faster routes tend to have higher ticket prices?
+      - Are there routes with unusually high or low prices compared to the average?

+6. Refunds and Delays Analysis: Investigate the impact of delays on refund requests and trends.

+   Questions:
-Is there a correlation between length of delays and amount of refund requests?
+      - Is there a correlation between length of delays and amount of refund requests?
-Which routes experience the most delays or cancellations, and what are the common reasons?
+      - Which routes experience the most delays or cancellations, and what are the common reasons?

 ## Technologies Used